How to catch gummy shark

 Shore-based tackle

-To fish for gummys from the beach, a 12-14 foot surf rod is required.
-The longer length helps with longer casts and keeping the line out of the waves to some extent.
+To fish for gummies from the beach, a 12-14 foot surf rod is required.
+The longer length helps with bigger casts and keeps the line out of the waves to some extent.
 It's important to use braided fishing line in the surf as it reduces the effects of side current.
-Combining this with grapnel sinkers will help hold bottom in most conditions, keeping your bait in the zone.
+Combine this with pyramid or grapnel sinkers to hold bottom.

-A single dropper paternoster rig, tied in 60-pound monofilament with a 7/0 circle hook and using baits of squid or fish fillet is good.
-However, if crabs are rampant in the area, eel makes a better bait option.
-Adding a rod holder made of PVC pipe will keep your outfit out of the sand.
-The smell of the bait should attract any gummy shark in the area, or you can lightly berley from the shoreline.
-Be prepared for bycatch of large rays and skates.
+A single dropper paternoster rig, tied in 60-pound monofilament with a 7/0 circle hook is ideal.
+Baits of squid or fish fillet are good however if crabs are rampant in the area, eel makes a better option because it’s tougher.
+Add a rod holder made of PVC pipe to keep your outfit out of the sand.
+The smell of your bait should attract any gummy shark in the area, or you can lightly berley from the shore.
+Be prepared for bycatch of large rays and skates so take spare leader, hooks and sinkers to rerig, and a head torch!